miraclelinux/meta-emlinux/doc/raspberrypi-64.md

-# Raspberry Pi 3 Model Series
+# Raspberry Pi 3 and 4 Model Series

 EMLinux for Raspberry Pi is __not__ officially supported.
 However Raspberry Pi is a popular device so it would be nice to test and evaluate EMLinux on it.
-This document describes how to setup EMLinux for the Raspberry Pi 3 model series.
-The current description is about Raspberry Pi 3 model B+ only.
+This document describes how to setup EMLinux for the Raspberry Pi 3 and 4 model series.
+The current description is concerning Raspberry Pi 3 model B+ and Raspberry Pi 4 model B.

 ## Build EMLinux